Jianxun/ltspice_to_svg/context/memory.md

   - BaseRenderer (abstract class)
   - WireRenderer (with tests)
   - TextRenderer (with tests)
+  - ShapeRenderer (with tests)
+  - SymbolRenderer (with tests)
+- Documentation:
+  - Created comprehensive API documentation for all renderers
+  - Added standalone usage examples for each renderer
+  - Documented shape types, text properties, and wire rendering

 ## Architecture Design
 1. Base Renderer (abstract class)